ppbrown/vlm-utils/training/README.md

 ## Cache generation

-* image caching script (create_img_sdvae.py or sdxl)
+* image caching script (create_img_sdvae.py or create_img_sdxl.py)
 * text caption caching script (create_t5cache_768.py, or create_clipl.py)

-Note that both of these expepct to make use of the custom "diffusers pipeline" present in huggingface model "opendiffusionai/stablediffusion_t5" or "opendiffusionai/sdx_t5"
+Note that some scripts expect to make use of the custom "diffusers pipeline" present in huggingface model "opendiffusionai/stablediffusion_t5" or "opendiffusionai/sdx_t5"

 Sample usage;

-    ./create_img_cache.py --model opendiffusionai/stablediffusion_t5 --data_root /data --custom
+    ./create_img_sdxl.py --model opendiffusionai/stablediffusion_t5 --data_root /data --custom

     # Note that this only pulls the vae from the pipeline.
 So if you are really sure you know
     # which vae to use, you may use one of the standard pipelines, and skip the --custom